buddhasystem/pc2s/README.md

 ```bash
 docker run -p 8000:8000 pc2s:latest
 ```
-Start a NGINX container
+Start a PC2S NGINX container, exposing port 80 as 8080 on the host machine:

 ```bash
 docker run -it --rm -d -p 8080:80 pc2s-nginx
 ```

-In this case, the container-internal post 80 is mapped to the host port 8080.
+In this case, the container-internal port 80 is mapped to the host port 8080.

+### Use CLI clients to interact with the Metadata Service

 To start accessing the metadata service:

 * Point your browser to *localhost:8000*.
-* Connect to the running container by running interactive shell (bash), e.g. by running ```docker exec -it XXX bash``` where "XXX" is the hash of the running container.
+* Connect to the running PC2S Metadata container by running interactive shell (bash), e.g. by using ```docker exec -it XXX bash``` where "XXX" is the hash of the running container.
 At the prompt, the user will be in the "clients" directory, ready to use the Python client software for testing.